magehost/performance-dashboard/README.md

 * Is minify of JavaScript files enabled?
 * Is merging CSS files enabled?
 * Is minify of CSS files enabled?
+* Is minify of HTML enabled?
+* Asynchronous sending of sales emails enabled?
+* All indexes set to Asynchronous?